 - Checking your cholesterol levels, which also need to be managed

-- Losing weight if you are overweight, which can be very taxing on the heart; your doctor should be able to recommend programs for you to follow
+- Losing weight if you are overweight, which can be very taxing on the heart; your heart doctor in New York should be able to recommend programs for you to follow

 - Treating sleep apnea if it exists